High spin states of $^{204}$At: isomeric states and shears band structure: Introduction

-Magnetic dipole bands were first observed in neutron deficient isotopes of Pb\cite{clar1}.
+Magnetic dipole bands were first observed in neutron deficient isotopes of Lead\cite{clar1}.
 Following these studies, a number of magnetic dipole bands were discovered in nuclei around Lead with onset of weak oblate deformation\cite{clar2,Hub1}.
 Only a few magnetic dipole bands were found in nuclei for $Z=84$ and above.
 These are: $^{205}$Rn\cite{nova}, $^{206}$Fr and $^{204}$At\cite{hart} and recently in $^{201}$At\cite{201at} and $^{203}$At\cite{203at}.
-In almost all the cases, these shears bands are created based on the coupling of a few high spin protons involving $h_{9/2}$ and $i_{13/2}$ orbitals and the neutron holes in the $i_{13/2} $ sub shell.
-Gammasphere study of the $^{204}$At\cite{hart} nucleus revealed the dipole band, however, the corresponding spin parities were not assigned due to unavailability of data on the gamma transitions of the neighbouring states, which are either feeding the states belonging to the dipole band or fed by these states.
+In almost all the cases, these shears bands are created based on the coupling of a few high-spin protons involving $h_{9/2}$ and $i_{13/2}$ orbitals and the neutron holes in the $i_{13/2} $ sub shell.
+A previous study of the high-spin states of the $^{204}$At\cite{hart} nucleus using Gammasphere revealed the dipole band, however, the corresponding spin parities were not assigned due to limited statistics on the neighbouring transitions, which are either feeding the states belonging to the dipole band or fed by these states.
 Furthermore, cross over $E2$ type intra-band transitions could not be observed or studied.
 Qualitative or quantitative estimates based on the TAC or other empirical models could not be done to understand or compare the band structure with theoretical predictions.

 In this paper, we have attempted to establish the level scheme, which was partly known.
-Attempts are also made to find isomeric states which are in general, abundant in the trans-Lead nuclear region.
+Attempts are also made to find isomeric states which are in general, abundant in the trans-Lead nuclear region\cite{mar,dra,dka}.
 The shears band, observed in $^{204}$At earlier, has been evaluated in more detail and established to be in reasonable agreement with its mechanism of formation on the basis of the shears mechanism with principal axis cranking (SPAC) model.